GuRuGuMaWaRu/FCC_product_landing-page/README.md

 - [ ] User Story #13: The navbar should always be at the top of the viewport.
 - [ ] User Story #14: My product landing page should have at least one media query.
 - [ ] User Story #15: My product landing page should utilize CSS flexbox at least once.

+You can build your project by forking this CodePen pen.
+Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js